 Should I use wasp spray on the paper wasp nest?

 One should avoid using chemical pesticides for any pests.
 It should be the last resort to control pest infestation.
-Try to get rid of pest infestation by other methods instead of going for wasp sprays.
+Likewise, just like how to get rid of cicada killers, always try to get rid of pest infestation by other methods instead of going for wasp sprays.
 It is way easier to treat the paper wasp nest with pest control experts.

 An all-rights reserved company, A.N.T.
 PEST CONTROL NEW LENOX, can keep away these unwanted guests from your property at ease.
 It will also take care of other pests on your property, like yellow jackets, ants, carpet beetles, any insects, and more, for your safety and convenience.